ionic-team/ionic-docs/src/pages/enterprise/auth-connect/azure-ad-b2c.md

 Sign into the [Azure Portal](https://portal.azure.com) then navigate to the `Azure AD B2C` service page (the easiest way to find it is to search for "b2c", then choose "Azure AD B2C".)

 Begin by creating a new Application under Manage -> Applications -> Add.

 ![Azure app configuration settings](/docs/assets/img/native/azure-app-settings.png)

 Give your app a new name, then toggle `Yes` for both _Web App_ and _Allow implicit flow_.
 For _Reply URL_, specify `http://localhost:8100/` along with the name of your app's core login page (typically, `login`).

 Next, toggle `Yes` for _Native client_.
 Note the _Redirect URIs_ that are displayed.

 Next, choose your globally unique App Id, which is used both in the Azure configuration as well as Cordova/Capacitor.
 Typically, this takes the form of `company-AppName` or reverse DNS style - `com.company.app`.

 With that in hand, set the _Custom Redirect URI_.
 After the app user signs into Azure AD, this tells Auth Connect which page to redirect to in your app.
 Use the formula “uniqueId://page”, such as `com.company.app://callback`.

 After filling in all details above, click the Create button.

 #### Create User Flows (Policies)

 Create at least one [User Flow](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows), the series of pages your users will interact with to sign up/sign into their account.
-Note the `Name` of the User Flow you create, as it's needed for configuring the Auth Connect `Discovery URL` property.
+Once the User Flow has been created, select it from the User Flow list, then click "Run user flow" from the Overview tab.
+Note the URL at the top of the page, used to configure Auth Connect's `Discovery URL` property.

-Azure AD is now ready to use with Auth Connect.
+Azure AD B2C is now ready to use with Auth Connect.

 ### Install Auth Connect